AmreshSinha/Otaku/README.md

     + And paste your Discord Bot Token in it like
     + `TOKEN = "YOUR-DISCORD-BOT-TOKEN"` (Yes "" included)
 6. Ensure you have python 3.8 or above
+7. Uncomment the `# from dotenv import load_dotenv` line and `# load_dotenv('.env')` line.
-7. Now its time to run it
+8. Now its time to run it
     + `$ python3 main.py`
-8. If you accidentally close the Terminal then the bot will go down and you will have to repeat Step-7
+9. If you accidentally close the Terminal then the bot will go down and you will have to repeat Step-7
 9. To Avoid this you can use `Screen`.
 Google it for usage.

 I Still advise you to use the already hosted bot instead.
 Here's the [Invite Link](#invite-link).